-A review of compliance with all conditions in Development Consent DA 374-11-00, Mining Lease 1770 and all other approvals and licences will be undertaken prior to (and included within) each Annual Review (Section 9.1).
+A review of compliance with all conditions in Development Consent DA 374-11-00 and Mining Lease 1770 will be undertaken prior to (and included within) each Annual Review (Section 9.1).

-Additionally, in accordance with Condition 10, Schedule 5 of Development Consent DA 374-11-00, an independent environmental audit (Section 9.2) would be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary to assess whether Clean TeQ is complying with the requirements in Development Consent DA 374-11-00, and any other relevant approvals, EPLs, and/or mining leases.
+Additionally, in accordance with Condition 10, Schedule 5 of Development Consent DA 374-11-00, an independent environmental audit (Section 9.2) will be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Planning Secretary to assess whether SEM is complying with the requirements in Development Consent DA 374-11-00.